mojalil/solana-evm-nft-bridge/CONTRIBUTING.md

 3. Add list of NFTs user is allowed to mint on new chain.
 4. Ask user to input Eth wallet address to mint new NFTs

+Burn Failure Cases:
+- Token has already been claimed
+- Token has already been minted
+- No eligible tokens in wallet

 Mint:
 1. User connects eth account
 2. Show user interface to mint new NFTs on chain